horizon-research/hvs_vr_encoding/Readme.md

 ## 4. The GPU-FPGA Pipeline

-This pipeline here is functionally very similar to the software pipeline, but has a bunch of modules to deal with host-FPGA communication and inter-IP data conversion.
+This pipeline here is functionally very similar to the software pipeline, but looks much more complicated but it has a bunch of modules to deal with host-FPGA communication and inter-IP data conversion.
 The overall pipeline is divided into two groups: one operating on the host machine and the other on an FPGA board (which in this demo is [Zynq UltraScale+ ZCU104](https://www.xilinx.com/products/boards-and-kits/zcu104.html)).
 The host machine and the FPGA board are interconnected via an HDMI cable, as is the connection between the FPGA board and the display.
 The IP blocks related to the baseline BD encoder/decoder are currently not integrated into the pipeline yet, but will be added soon enough.

 <img src="doc_images/pipeline.png" alt="Alt text" width="800"/>

 ### 4.1 Setup vivado block design and get bitstream for FPGA

-We provide the vivado project [here](https://drive.google.com/file/d/1ukujYRWgAs_QBbeWNI5sZ5nr2opewLNR/view?usp=drive_link) (1.6GB).
-You can use it to generate bitstream for ZCU104.
+We provide the entire vivado project [here](https://drive.google.com/file/d/1ukujYRWgAs_QBbeWNI5sZ5nr2opewLNR/view?usp=drive_link) (1.6GB) which is used to generate the bitstream for ZCU104.
+It's also useful if you want to check the detailed settings or use it to bootstrap your project.
+If we get time, we will also share a script that's used to generate the vivado project (so that you don't need to download a giant file).
 If you just want to run the code without having to generate the bistream youserlf, you can find the pre-generated .bit and .hwh files [here](fpga/end2end_bitstream/).

 <!-- We provide fully automatic script that can build vivado block design and generate bitstream and hardware handoff file.
 See Readme in [sripts/vivado](sripts/vivado) for detailed tutorial and reminder.
 ```bash